 Fa’doon is a croft in Sourin, Rousay, situated on the south-eastern slope of Kierfea Hill, lying at the foot of an abrupt and precipitous slope outside an old hill-dyke.

 In 1864, 46-year-old John Craigie was tenant of Fa’doon, paying an annual rent of £6.0.0. for the 7 acres arable and 11 acres of pasture land.
-He was the son of James Craigie and Betty Marwick, born at Geordroine, Sourin on December 30th 1817.
-In 1861 he married Betsy Sinclair, daughter of Robert Sinclair and Christian Inkster of Swandale, who was born on February 19th 1831, and they had three children, Christina, born on March 26th 1862, David on December 21st 1863, and Elizabeth, who was born on February 7th 1871.
-Before her marriage Betsy had a son, John Harrold, who went to Melbourne, Australia.
-After his half-brother David died on his way to join him, nothing more was heard from John.
+He was the son of James Craigie and Betty Marwick, born at Geordroine, Sourin, on December 30th 1817.
+[That house name is now obscure, though Hugh Marwick places it in the vicinity of the Old School.]
+In 1861 John married Betsy Sinclair, daughter of Robert Sinclair and Christian Inkster of Swandale, who was born on February 19th 1831.
+They had three children: Christina, born on March 26th 1862; David on December 21st 1863; and Elizabeth, who was born on February 7th 1871.
+Before her marriage Betsy had a son, John Harrold, who was born on December 11th 1855.
+He went to Melbourne, Australia, but after his half-brother David died whilst crossing the Red Sea on May 6th 1884 on his way to join him, nothing more was heard from John.

-At this time the stock at Fa’doon consisted of one horse and two cows, and the land covered 10 acres arable and 7 acres outrun.
-After husband John died Betsy was joined at Fa’doon by her daughter Christina and her husband William Grieve of Whiteha’ who earned his living as a fisherman.
-Between 1887 and 1908 they raised a family of eight children; William, born in 1887 and later lived at Digro; John, born on February 28th 1889, but was killed in World War 1; Robert, born on December 15th 1891, and later lived at Cruannie; Mary Ann, born on December 29th 1897, and later lived at Swandale; Isabella, born on March 26th 1900; Hannah, born on October 16th 1903, and later lived in Kirkwall; James, born on April 8th 1906; and Hugh, born on August 23rd 1908, and later lived at Saviskaill.
+John Craigie passed away in the early hours of May 4th 1886.
+At this time the stock at Fa’doon consisted of one horse and two cows, the land covered 10 acres arable and 7 acres outrun, and now Betsy had to take over the running of the croft.
+On August 6th 1886 her daughter Christina married fisherman William Leonard Grieve, son of Robert Grieve, Outerdykes, later Whiteha’, and Isabella Leonard, Digro, and he was born on August 2nd 1850.
+Between 1887 and 1908 William and Christina raised a family of eight children at Fa’doon; William was born in 1887, married Ann Leonard Corsie, Knarston, and lived at Digro; John David, born on February 28th 1889, but was killed in World War 1; Robert, born on December 15th 1891, married Catherine Lyon and lived at Cruannie; Mary Ann, born on December 29th 1897, married James William Taylor and lived at Swandale; Isabella, born on March 26th 1900; Hannah Leonard, born on October 16th 1903, married James Irvine and lived in Kirkwall; James, born on April 8th 1906, married teacher Isabella Godsman Craigie; and Hugh, who was born on August 23rd 1908, married Janet Sinclair Mainland, Hurtiso, and lived at Saviskaill.

 William Grieve and his wife Christina, with children Isabella, Mary Ann, and Hannah; with Hughie [centre] and Jimmy [right].